 Doing this manually is time-consuming.
-To conduct risk management thoroughly, agencies must gather data from multiple sources, including the business itself, other customs and tax agencies, and the police.
-Staff shortages compound the difficulties, but agencies must act fast to respond to information that requires immediate action.
+To conduct risk management thoroughly, agencies must gather data from multiple sources, including the business itself, other customs and tax agencies and the police.
+To compound their difficulties, they face manpower issues and yet need to act fast to respond to information that is often received late.

 All this means that customs officials can often only check a small percentage of goods and must therefore carefully target their approach.

-Today most agencies, at best, are only armed with systems that automate the separate customs management processes they run.
-First-generation rules-based solutions often lack the advanced analytics necessary to optimize their rules.
-They typically generate large volumes of false positives, resulting in wasted time, reduced operational efficiency, increased costs, mistrust and ultimately system atrophy.
-Coupled with this, there is a lack of information sharing between government agencies due to political and cultural issues, concerns about privacy and security, poor policies, and inadequate technologies.
+Today, most agencies, at best, are only armed with systems that automate the separate customs management processes they run.
+First generation rule-based solutions often lack the advanced analytics necessary to optimize their rules.
+They typically generate large volumes of false positives resulting in wasted time, reduced operational efficiency, increased costs, mistrust and ultimately system atrophy.
+Coupled with this, there is a lack of information sharing between government agencies, due to political and cultural issues; concerns about privacy and security; poor policies and inadequate technologies.

 Fortunately, a new breed of risk management solutions is emerging, offering a range of operational advantages over its predecessors.
-These systems can make real-time decisions on very low-latency data.
-For example, agencies can use risk management systems on information provided on shipments before loading at the port of origin and deny loading for suspicious shipments.
-These advanced risk management systems enable agencies to rank import transactions and manage associated information to create risk scores.
+Advanced risk management systems enable agencies to rank import transactions and manage associated information to create risk scores.
 Field offices can plan the deployment of staff to best match threat priorities.

-Another key benefit to the new systems is that they deploy self-learning advanced hybrid analytics to reduce false positives.
-With false positive rates minimized, customs officers can focus their time on fraudulent shipments rather than on unwarranted alerts, increasing efficiency.
+Another key benefit is that they deploy self-learning advanced hybrid analytics to reduce false positives.
+With false positive rates minimized, customs officers can focus their time on fraudulent shipments rather than on unwarranted alerts, thereby becoming more efficient.

-Critically, too, the latest solutions can score imports and exports in real time.
-This allows 24/7 monitoring and accelerates the decision and detection process.
+Critically too, the latest solutions can score imports and exports in real-time.
+This allows 24 hour, 7 days a week monitoring and accelerates the decisioning and detection process.